ray-project/ray/doc/source/tune/api_docs/suggestion.rst

 Search Algorithms (tune.suggest)
 ================================

 Tune's Search Algorithms are wrappers around open-source optimization libraries for efficient hyperparameter selection.
-These integrations optimize the given trainable over a provided search space.
+Each library has a specific way of defining the search space - please refer to their documentation for more details.

 You can utilize these search algorithms as follows:

 .. code-block:: python